MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Plan/Service-Manager-Performance.md

 $m = new-object Microsoft.EnterpriseManagement.EnterpriseManagementGroup $Server

 # Get Type object
-#   Note:  If you need to get a list of all available classes related to (for example) “User”,   use this command:
+#   Note:  If you need to get a list of all available classes related to (for example) ï¿½Userï¿½,   use this command:
 #               $m.EntityTypes.GetClasses() | ?{ $_.Name -like '*user*'} | %{ $_.Name}
 #
 $type = $m.EntityTypes.GetClasses() | ?{ $_.DisplayName -eq $TypeToAdd}